 Portrait of a squash star : Laura Massaro

-In my youth I was a pretty good county badminton player and so anyone that reaches World status in a racquet sport gets my vote.
+In my youth, I was a pretty good county badminton player and so anyone that reaches World status in a racquet sport gets my vote.
 Whitespace are sponsoring Lancashire lady squash legend, – Laura Massaro – UK No.2, World No.3 and WISPA Player of the Year.
 Amazing.
 Her rankings even improved whilst I was putting this post together and so the BTS video is a smidgen out of date.
-Laura is an amazing player and is regularly travelling to the far flung corners of the globe, chasing a small ball and picking up big titles.
+Laura is an amazing player and is regularly traveling to the far-flung corners of the globe, chasing a small ball and picking up big titles.

-By sponsoring Laura, Whitespace have taken prime position on Laura’s apparel and their call to me was to capture the new livery and to help market their collaboration with a local celebrity and International sports star.
+By sponsoring Laura, Whitespace has taken a prime position on Laura’s apparel and their call to me was to capture the new livery and to help market their collaboration with a local celebrity and International sports star.

 Top tips when approaching a job with a very tight time window.